peteroupc/peteroupc.github.io/random.md

 If more than 20 items are being shuffled, a concerned application would be well advised to use alternatives to this kind of implementation (see ["Shuffling"](#Shuffling)).

+A statistical-random implementation is usually implemented with a PRNG, but can also be implemented in a similar way as an unpredictable-random implementation, provided it remains reasonably fast.

+<a id=Quality_2></a>
+### Quality

--  **Quality:** A statistical-random implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
-The implementation must be highly likely to pass all the tests used in `TestU01`'s `Crush`, `SmallCrush`, and `BigCrush` test batteries [L'Ecuyer and Simard 2007]\*, and should be highly likely to pass other statistical randomness tests.
+A statistical-random implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
+The implementation must be highly likely to pass all the tests used in `TestU01`'s `Crush`, `SmallCrush`, and `BigCrush` test batteries [L'Ecuyer and Simard 2007], and should be highly likely to pass other statistical-randomness tests.
 The RNG need not be equidistributed.
--  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.
+(Mentioning specific test batteries here is in the interest of precision and makes it clearer whether a particular PRNG meets these quality requirements.)

+<a id=Seeding_and_Reseeding_2></a>
+### Seeding and Reseeding

+If statistical-random implementation uses a PRNG, the following requirements apply.

+The PRNG's _state length_ must be at least 64 bits, should be at least 128 bits, and is encouraged to be as high as the implementation can go to remain reasonably fast for most applications.

 Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed described as follows.
 The seed--
 - must consist of data not known _a priori_ by the implementation, such as random bits from an unpredictable-random implementation,
 - must not be a fixed value or a user-entered value,
 - should not be trivially predictable in any of its bits, as far as practical, and
 - must be at least the same size as the PRNG's _state length_.

-    The PRNG's _state length_ must be at least 64 bits, should be at least 128 bits, and is encouraged to be as high as the implementation can go to remain reasonably fast for most applications.

 The implementation may reseed itself from time to time (using a newly generated seed as described earlier).
 It should do so if the PRNG has a _state length_ less than 238 bits or is based solely on a multiple-recursive or lagged-Fibonacci generator without more.
 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.

--  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
-The implementation may instead use an unpredictable-random implementation as long as the method remains at least as fast, in the average case, as the statistical-random implementation it would otherwise use.
+<a id=Examples_and_Non_Examples></a>
+### Examples and Non-Examples

--  **Examples:** Examples include the following:
+Examples of statistically-random generators include the following:
 - `xoroshiro128+` (state length 128 bits; nonzero seed).
 - `xorshift128+` (state length 128 bits; nonzero seed).
 - `Lehmer128` (state length 128 bits).
 - C++'s [`ranlux48` engine](http://www.cplusplus.com/reference/random/ranlux48/) (state length 577 bits; nonzero seed).

--  **Non-Examples:**  Non-examples include the following:
+Non-examples include the following:
 - Mersenne Twister shows a [systematic failure](http://xoroshiro.di.unimi.it/#quality) in one of the `BigCrush` tests.
 - Any [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) with modulus 2<sup>63</sup> or less (such as `java.util.Random` and C++'s `minstd_rand` and `minstd_rand0` engines) has a _state length_ of less than 64 bits.

-\* Mentioning specific test batteries here is in the interest of precision and makes it clearer whether a particular PRNG meets the quality requirements.

-<a id=Seedable_Random_Generators></a>
+<a id=Seeded_Random_Generators></a>
 ## Seeded Random Generators

 In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparently-random principles, starting from a known initial state, or "seed".
 One notable example is a "code", or password, for generating a particular game level in some role-playing games.